AI Is Commoditising Technical Expertise. Here's How to Survive the Transition.

 The AI disruption is forcing a repricing of consulting activities.
 The differentiator is no longer access to information or the ability to generate a standard framework.

 If your firm is still selling hours for research and basic analysis, your margins will continue to compress.
-The transition requires a fundamental repositioning of your firm’s value—moving from information providers to implementation partners and system architects.
+The transition requires a fundamental repositioning of your firm’s value — moving from information providers to implementation partners and system architects.
+And that repositioning needs to be supported by the marketing infrastructure to make it visible.

 If you need to reposition your technical consulting firm to survive this shift, let’s talk.
 We build the revenue systems that help specialist firms dominate their niche.